-(1) On or before April 30, tThe Board of County Commissioners shall hold one or more public hearings to consider transmittal of the applications for amendments to the CGMP to the state planning agency and required reviewing agencies.
-After the public hearing(s) the applications approved by a majority vote of the Board shall be transmitted to the state planning agency for review.

-Approval for transmittal is not simply a procedural step and approval shall not be based on an expectation of changes to the application after transmittal.
-No amendment shall be approved for transmittal that is not consistent with all goals, objectives, and policies of this Plan and with this chapter.

-Notice for the public hearing(s) shall be made in accordance with the requirements of Chapter 163, F.S. and subsection 1.11.B.
+- (1) The Board of County Commissioners shall hold one or more public hearings to consider transmittal of the applications for amendments to the CGMP to the state planning agency and required reviewing agencies.
+After the public hearing(s) the applications approved by a majority vote of the Board shall be transmitted to the state planning agency for review. - Approval for transmittal is not simply a procedural step and approval shall not be based on an expectation of changes to the application after transmittal.
+No amendment shall be approved for transmittal that is not consistent with all goals, objectives, and policies of this Plan and with this chapter. - Notice for the public hearing(s) shall be made in accordance with the requirements of Chapter 163, F.S. and subsection 1.11.B.
 No additional public notice shall be required for subsequent public hearings of the Board of County Commissioners, provided the date and time are announced at a prior hearing and posted on the County website on the second business day following the hearing.
-As required by Sec.
-1.9, where a material change is made in the amendment or any change is made which would increase the negative impact of the amendment, additional notification and advertising shall be required prior to any public hearing on a vote on the amendment to reflect such change.
-Amendments approved for transmittal shall be posted on the County website on the second business day following the transmittal hearing.

-(2) The Board of County Commissioners shall take final action on applications for amendments to the CGMP as required by Florida Statutes and this Plan.
-All Plan amendments submitted in the Sept 1 to Sept 30 time frame must be acted on and submitted as a group.
+Amendments approved for transmittal shall be posted on the County website on the second business day following the transmittal hearing. - (2) The Board of County Commissioners shall take final action on applications for amendments to the CGMP as required by Florida Statutes and this Plan.
 Final action on amendments shall be based on best available data available at the time of the final adoption hearing.
-Those amendments that are denied or not acted on by the County Commission are considered withdrawn and may not be considered unless submitted as new applications in a subsequent September application period.
 The public hearing(s) to adopt amendments to the CGMP shall follow the notice requirements of Chapter 163., F.S. and subsection 1.11.B.
 This process may require continuance of public hearings and multiple hearing dates which shall be posted on the County website on the second business day after the hearing where a continuance is announced.
-As required by Sec.
-1.9, where a material change is made in the amendment or any change is made which would increase the impact of the amendment, the amendment shall be re-advertised in accordance with Florida Statutes and this Plan prior to any public hearings on the amendment.
-The final action shall be posted on the County website on the second business day following adoption.

-The public hearing(s) to adopt amendments to the CGMP shall follow the notice requirements of Chapter 163, F.S. and subsection 1.11.B.
-This process may require continuance of public hearings and multiple hearing dates which shall be posted on the County website on the second business day after the hearing where a continuance is announced.
-As required by Sec.
-1.9, where a material change is made in the amendment or any change is made which would increase the impact of the amendment, the amendment shall be re-advertised in accordance with Florida Statutes and this Plan prior to any public hearings on the amendment.
-The final action shall be posted on the County website on the second business day following adoption.
+The final action shall be posted on the County website on the second business day following adoption. - (3) Plan amendments that qualify as small-scale development amendments pursuant to Chapter 163, F.S. shall require only one public hearing before the Board of County Commissioners which shall be an adoption hearing.
+No additional public notice shall be required for subsequent public hearings of the Board of County Commissioners, provided the date and time are announced at a prior hearing and posted on the County website on the second business day following the hearing.
+Notice for the public hearing(s) shall be made in accordance with the requirements of Chapter 163, F.S. and subsection 1.11.B.
+No additional public notice shall be required for subsequent public hearings of the Board of County Commissioners, provided the date and time are announced at a prior hearing and posted on the County website on the second business day following the hearing.